 Your four-day course consists of the following:

-- After booking, we will send you login instructions to the online PADI eLearning Open Water Course theory portion.
+- We will send you login instructions to the online PADI eLearning Open Water Course theory portion after booking.
 You must complete all modules and quizzes before you can start your practical training in Cairns.

 - Spend one day of practical training at the Pro Dive Cairns Training Centre.